stackhpc/ansible-slurm-appliance/docs/production.md

   set the "attach" options and run `tofu apply` again - this should show there are no changes planned.

-  and OpenTofu configured to use that volume rather than managing one itself by setting

-      home_volume_provisioning = "attach"

-  either for a specific environment in the cluster module block in `environments/$ENV/tofu/main.tf`, or as the site default by changing the default in `environments/site/tofu/variables.tf`.

-  For a development environment allowing OpenTofu to manage the volume using the default value

-      home_volume_provisioning = "manage"

-  is usually appropriate, as it allows for multiple clusters to be created with this environment.

-  If no home volume at all is required because the home directories are provided by a parallel filesystem (e.g. manila) use

-      home_volume_provisioning = "none"

-  In this case the NFS share for home directories is automatically disabled.

 - Enable `etc_hosts` templating:

     ```yaml